andrewblim/time-caddy/doc/signup_and_login_flow.md

     - Redirect to `/signup`
   - If user exists and is not active and not stale:
     - If the activation_token and salt do not exist (i.e. expired):
-      - Expire all Redis keys
+      - Expire all signup confirmation token Redis keys, just in case
       - Redirect to `/resend_signup_confirmation`
     - If the submitted token does not match activation_token and salt, redirect to `/signup_confirmation?token=<signup_token>`
     - If the submitted token matches:
       - Activate user
-      - Expire all Redis keys
+      - Expire all signup confirmation token Redis keys
       - Redirect to `/login`
   - If user exists and is already active, redirect to `/login`